DIY HOLLOW ICE BALL FOR COCKTAILS IN THE ROCKS

-Step 2: After 2 to 3 hours, remove the mold from the freezer and place the ice mold under cold running water for 30 seconds to remove the silicone top easily.
-Important: only remove the top of the ice mold; leave the bottom on.
+After 2 to 3 hours, remove the mold from the freezer and place the ice mold under cold running water for 30 seconds to remove the silicone top easily.
+IMPORTANT: only remove the top of the ice mold; leave the bottom on.

 That’s it!
 For under $30 you can ascend to the heights of supreme mixology and astonish your guests.
 Watch the looks on their faces while they ponder how you were able to pull off such a feat, and let them wallow in their befuddlement!